Contrast Bias

 Academic Definition of Contrast Bias

-Contrast Bias is promoting or demoting something in a large grouping after a single comparison with one of its peers.
+Contrast bias is promoting or demoting something in a large grouping after a single comparison with one of its peers.

 An Example of Contrast Bias